Priyanka Chopra opens up about her experiences of body shaming

-The mounting criticism led her to change her approach to social media.
-She was left with no option than to contain her social media interaction.
+The mounting criticism led to a change in her approach to social media.
+She was left with no option but to contain her social media interaction.
 “I went into my Cancerian self-preservation self and got back into my shell,” she shared.

 She admitted that she has been feeling the healthiest for the last couple of years, after leaving her “really dark phase” behind.

 The best thing about Priyanka Chopra is that she is not bothered by what people say to her or think of her.
 She knows how to shut up the trollers who try to criticize her for her body shape and the choice of clothes she wears.

 In an appearance on the Feel Better, Live More podcast early this year, Priyanka said, “It’s crazy, you have to take away the power from the trolls.
 Otherwise, if I started giving importance to them, I would not be able to live.
 But what I realized is that if we give so much credence to online negativity, those are people that are giving you their opinions because they could do it right now with social media being what it is.
 But it is up to us to see if their opinions matter.
 Is it going to affect your job?
 Is it going to affect your family?
 What is it affecting?
 And if it’s only affecting our pride, then why are we giving these people so much importance?”